SuryakandaRagaWistara/SuryakandaRagaWistara/README.md

 ### Hi! 👋 I'm Bintang Raga Pratama

-I'm passionate about **Artificial Intelligence, Blockchain, Web Development and Quantum Computing**.
+I'm an aspiring **AI Engineer** with a strong passion for **Artificial Intelligence, Blockchain, Web Development, and Quantum Computing**.
-I love exploring cutting-edge technologies and their real-world applications.
+I love exploring cutting-edge technologies and turning innovative ideas into real-world applications.

 ---